bradenpecora/global-energy-data/docs/deploy.md

 ## Docker

 Navigate to `Makefile` and open it in a text editor.
 Environment variables are included in the first few lines of the file.
 Change accordingly.
-The NSPACe, APP and VER will be used in the name of docker images/containers.
-UID can be found with `id -u` and GID with `id -g`.
+The NSPACE, APP and VER will be used in the name of docker images/containers.
+UID can be found with `id -u` and GID with `id -g` on the command line.

 A [docker network](https://docs.docker.com/network/network-tutorial-standalone/) is required.
 Create with the following:
 ```bash